owncloud/ocis/docs/services/general-info/registry.md

 - Optional: Use `MICRO_REGISTRY_AUTH_USERNAME` and `MICRO_REGISTRY_AUTH_PASSWORD` to authenticate with the nats cluster.
 ### `kubernetes`

 When deploying in a kubernetes cluster, the kubernetes registry can be used.
-Additionally the `MICRO_REGISTRY_ADDRESS` environment variable needs to be set to the url of the kubernetes registry.
+Additionally, the `MICRO_REGISTRY_ADDRESS` environment variable needs to be set to the url of the kubernetes registry.

 ### Deprecated Registries

 These registries are currently working but will be removed in a later version.
 It is recommended to switch to a supported one.

 - `nats`.
 Uses a registry based on nats streams.
-Requires `MICRO_REGISTRY_ADDRESS` to bet set.
+Requires `MICRO_REGISTRY_ADDRESS` to be set.
 - `etcd`.
-Uses an etcd cluster as registry.
-Requires `MICRO_REGISTRY_ADDRESS` to bet set.
+Uses an etcd cluster as the registry.
+Requires `MICRO_REGISTRY_ADDRESS` to be set.
 - `consul`.
 Uses `HashiCorp Consul` as registry.
-Requires `MICRO_REGISTRY_ADDRESS` to bet set.
+Requires `MICRO_REGISTRY_ADDRESS` to be set.
 - `mdns`.
 Uses multicast dns for registration.
 This type can have unwanted side effects when other devices in the local network use mdns too.